conda/conda/docs/source/build_tutorials/pkgs2.rst

 ---------------------------

 Now we will create a recipe for the same package that we did in the first tutorial, Pyinstrument.
-But this time we will find a similar recipe from from the conda-recipes repo on Github, and manually edit  the values in the  meta.yaml file.
+But this time we will find a similar recipe from from the conda-recipes repo on GitHub, and manually edit  the values in the  meta.yaml file.

 We will edit a copy of the meta.yaml used in a program named Pyfaker.
 Despite its name, Pyfaker is a real